-509 In addition to categories of care, differences in care experience may also stem 510 from such things as:
+In addition to categories of care, sources of variability in care experience may also stem from such things as:

-- 511 military and civilian provider shortages in certain geographic locations, particularly 512 developmental pediatrics and child psychiatry providers (see Appendix C.2 and D.3); - the definition of medical necessity (see Appendix A.2); - 514 the range of services available in the direct versus purchased care components (see Appendix 515 - 516 • policies that vary across MTFs, though efforts are underway to standardize primary and 517 specialty care services across the MHS (see Appendix C.2 and D.2); - challenges navigating the Exceptional Family Member Program (EFMP) and Extended Care 518 519 Health Option (ECHO) (see Appendix C.2); - long waitlists for specialists following a PCS due to the 520 521 number of families attempting to access the same care, 522 which is exacerbated by a shortage of specialists (see 523 Appendix E.2); - TRICARE benefit level (see Appendix A.2 and B.1); - 525 the duty status of the sp - 526 onsor (see Appendix C.2); and - variation in the interpretation of the TRICARE Policy Manual by the Managed Care Support Contractors (see Appendix A.2).
+- military and civilian provider shortages in certain geographic locations that mirror nationwide shortages, particularly for developmental pediatricians and child psychiatrists (see Appendix D.2 and E.3); - the definition of medical necessity (see Appendix B.2); - the range of services available in the direct versus purchased care components (see Appendix B.2); - policies that vary across MTFs, though efforts are underway to standardize primary and specialty care services across the MHS (see Appendix D.2 and E.3); - challenges navigating the Extended Care Health Option (ECHO) and Exceptional Family Member Program (EFMP) (see Appendix D.2); - long waitlists for specialists following a PCS due to the number of families attempting to access the same care, which is exacerbated by a shortage of specialists (see Appendix F.2); - TRICARE benefit level (see Appendix B.2 and C.1); - the duty status of the sponsor (see Appendix D.2); and - variation in the interpretation of the TRICARE Policy Manual by the Managed Care Support Contractors (see Appendix B.2).

-Through public commentary and advocate testimony, the Board concluded that variability in the MHS is a source of dissatisfaction that often promulgates a sense of frustration and unfairness among families, all of which is exacerbated for families with children with special needs.
+Through public commentary and advocate testimony, the Board concluded that variability in the MHS is a source of dissatisfaction that often promulgates a sense of frustration and unfairness among families, all of which is exacerbated for families with children with complex needs.